Buphedrone

-Buphedrone, also known as α-methylamino-butyrophenone (MABP), is a stimulant of the phenethylamine and cathinone chemical classes that was first synthesized in 1928.
+Buphedrone, also known as β-keto-N-methylphenylisobutylamine, is a stimulant of the phenethylamine and cathinone chemical classes that was first synthesized in 1928.
 It is a synthetic analogue of cathinone, a stimulant naturally occurring in the khat plant.
 Like many other synthetic cathinones (e.g. mephedrone), it is also found in so called "legal highs" (sometimes also called "bath salts"), a class of designer drugs used to bypass legal restrictions.

 Pharmacology

-This substance is part of the cathinone family, which is considered to have the two relatives, namely phenethylamines (e.g. venlafaxin and more wider also including cocaine), and amphetamines in terms of how this substance is working at the human brain (that is, these substances are not activating postsynaptic receptors by themself, but are binding to specific receptors, which then, this receptors increases the concentration of endogenous monoamines in the human brain).
+Buphedrone is a substituted cathinone, and more broadly related, a substituted amphetamine and substituted phenethylamine and, as such, operates as a norepinephrine-dopamine releasing agent, similar to many of the drugs in its chemical class(es).

 Chemistry

 Buphedrone is a β-ketone and is related to the naturally occurring compounds cathinone and cathine.
 It is also related to methamphetamine, differing by the β-ketone substituent (at the β-carbon) and an ethyl group replacing the methyl group at the carbon at the α-position relative to the amine.
 Another name for buphedrone is phenylacetoethyl-methylamine.

 Buphedrone as free base is very unstable; it is prone to dimerization like other α-amino ketones.
 Because of this, it is sold as various salts, with a hydrochloride being most common.